Get info on what you need to know about driving in New Zealand with ten tips to make it easier for you to drive and stay on the left side of the road.

 7. Know how long a drive will take before you hit the road

-Know how long it can take approximately to get from point A to point B and plan your journey accordingly.
+Know how long it can take to get from point A to point B and plan your journey accordingly.

-If you’re not used to driving 11 hours non-stop, I don’t recommend coming to New Zealand and doing that over here.
+If you’re not used to driving 11 hours nonstop in your own country, I don’t recommend coming to New Zealand and doing that over here.

-Take your time while traveling from city to city.

-While New Zealand is a small country compared to for example Canada or the United States, it can take up to 7 hours to drive from Christchurch to Queenstown for example.
+Take your time while driving from city to city.
+And remember that while New Zealand is a small country compared to, for example, Canada or the United States, it can take up to seven hours to drive from Christchurch to Queenstown, for example.